haixizhang/Robot-Mapping-Estimation-Interaction/README.md

 ## Src packages Lists
 Launch, Gui, Simulator, Perception, Mapper, Localization, Navigator, Executive
-* In GUI, the real odom is painted in color of black and the estimated odom is painted in color of red.
-* In GUI, the goal is set to be a darker red, and the navigation trajectory is set to be lighter blue.
 * Some important topic names: executive/waypoints, mobile_base/commands/velocity, sampled_trajectories.
 * Install a third-party library to main ros directory by using the command : git clone https://bitbucket.org/kaess/apriltags.git